inpefess/tptp-grpc/README.md

 ./gradlew run -PmainClassToRun=io.github.inpefess.tptpgrpc.tptp2proto.TptpGrpcClient
 ```

-# To run a bulck parsing
+# To run a bulk parsing

 Prepare the list of problems and the output folder, e.g.: